 English | Español

-Compared with many other risks we face, mass shootings are still extremely rare.
+Compared with many other risks we face, mass shootings are still relatively rare.
 Yet, their increased frequency and visibility is causing a lot of fear and anxiety.
 No matter how low the risk of being in a mass shooting is, the fear itself can affect our well-being and quality of life.
 Protect and empower yourself, your family, and others in your care with skills and strategies that can help reduce fear and increase the chances of being safe in the unlikely event of a mass shooting:

 1. WAIT!
 Work on making and practicing safety plans when you’re rested and calm, not overwhelmed with fear.
 People learn best, communicate more clearly, and make wiser choices when they feel well-rested and calm.